WalletConnect/walletconnect-docs/docs/quick-start/wallets/swift.md

 }
 ```
 When a wallet receives a session request, you probably want to show it to the user.
-It’s method will be one of those allowed by the session permissions.
+It’s method will be in scope of session namespaces.
 And it’s params are represented by `AnyCodable` type.
 An expected object can be derived as follows:

 ```Swift
         if sessionRequest.method == "personal_sign" {